dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * everything is a component in react
 * each node in virtual DOM is component
 * trees on trees on trees
+* import takeways: components have data stored in state -> render based on state